Terms & Conditions

 b) To contact you if required in connection with your application or to respond to any communications you might send to the Department regarding your application

-In particular you agree that the following personal information in relation to yourself and your intended spouse or civil partner
+In particular the following personal information relating to you and your intended spouse or civil partner will be processed by the Department:

 - Forename and Surname